st-tech/gatling-commander/docs/developer.md

 go run golang.org/x/tools/cmd/godoc -http=:6060
 ```

-After the webserver is started, the documentation for the package used by zozo-mlops-loadtest-cli is displayed with access to `localhost:6060`.
+After the webserver is started, the documentation for the package used by Gatling Commander is displayed with access to `localhost:6060`.

 By default, only documents of exported functions and variables are displayed.
 To see documents of all functions and variables, access to `localhost:6060?m=all`.